Marshmallow App

 Core design features

-Below you can see the core features that were built through the app vision initiatives.
-If you click through on the images you can view how the designs have changed from the previous stage.
-Ultimately this allowed us to future proof the app based initiatives due to having a clear design direction.
+Below you can see the core features that were built throughout these initiatives.
+If you click through on the images you can view how the designs have changed from before to after, alongside the success metrics.

 Global dashboard